hdl-util/mipi-demo/README.md

 ![Picture of the video stream](demo.jpg)

 Please forgive the horrible focus of the image, I'm using a knockoff OV5647 module with fixed-focus.
+The image is received in RAW8 format and hasn't been processed yet, hence the lack of color.

 ## What's next?